CODE OF CONDUCT FOR MEMBERS, VISITORS, GUESTS, HIRERS AND EMPLOYEES

 Social Media Account Ownership

-If you participate in social media activities as part of a volunteer role at Manchester Village Spartans RUFC on an account created for that purpose, that account is considered Manchester Village Spartans RUFC’ property and remains so if you leave the club — meaning you will not try to change the password or the account name or create a similar sounding account or assert any ownership of the account or the contacts and connections you have gained through the account.
-Any materials created for or posted on the account will remain Manchester Village Spartans RUFC property.
+If you participate in social media activities as part of a volunteer role at Manchester Village Spartans RUFC on an account created for that purpose, that account is considered Manchester Village Spartans’ (the club’s) property and remains so if you leave the club (e.g. Cancel your Direct Debit Mandate)— meaning you will not try to change the password or the account name or create a similar sounding account or assert any ownership of the account or the contacts and connections you have gained through use of any such account.
+Any materials created for, or posted on, the account will remain Manchester Village Spartans RUFC property.
 This doesn’t apply to personal accounts that you may access, but does apply to all Manchester Village Spartans RUFC branded accounts and messenger chat groups.

 For any additional questions or support, reach out to firstname.lastname@example.org